zeroae/terraform/website/source/docs/state/remote/gcs.html.md

 # gcs

-Stores the state at a given patch in a given bucket on [Google Storage bucket](https://cloud.google.com/storage/docs/overview).
+Stores the state as a given key in a given bucket on [Google Cloud Storage](https://cloud.google.com/storage/).

 -> **Note:** Passing credentials directly via config options will make them included in cleartext inside the persisted state.